Description

 Risk and Exploitability

-The CVSS score of 4.3 indicates a moderate severity.
-EPSS data is not available, and the vulnerability is not listed in CISA’s KEV catalog.
+The CVSS score of 5.3 indicates a moderate to high severity.
+The EPSS score is <1%, showing a very low but non‑zero likelihood of exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
 Exploitation requires the attacker to hold a valid authenticated frontend account; after logging in, the attacker can send requests to the protected admin API endpoints and retrieve sensitive information.
 No remote code execution or denial‑of‑service impact is disclosed.

 Remediation